 The regulation of data protection is entrusted to the Authority.

 The main duties and responsibilities of the Authority pursuant to the Law include:

-- issuing decisions necessary for the implementation of the Law such as and without limitation, specifying:
+- issuing decisions and resolutions necessary for the implementation of the Law such as and without limitation, specifying:

 - rules and procedures that data controllers must comply with in respect of data processing;

-- technical and organisational standards that must be met by data controllers; and
+- technical and organizational standards that must be met by data controllers; and

 - conditions for data record-keeping;

-- authorising the transfer of data outside the Kingdom of Bahrain;
+- authorizing the transfer of data outside the Kingdom of Bahrain;

 - assessing, approving, or denying any notifications or applications received for the commencement of data processing;